 How To Get Trichomes Into Food

-The ultimate goal for making homemade edibles is to get the trichomes from the plant into the food you're preparing.
+The ultimate goal for making homemade edibles is to get the trichomes from the plant into your food.

 Many want to do this without introducing excess plant material, like chlorophyll, which can contribute to the unwanted taste and smell some people experience.